 "I expressed my concern to President Peres that peace talks have not progressed since our last meeting in July and that Egypt is looking forward to an Israeli response, such as halting the building of settlements in east Jerusalem," he said.

-Referring to various plans that have been floated in recent weeks about the establishment of Palestinian state within provisional borders, Mubarak said that the time had passed for talk on temporary solutions and borders - which have long been seen as a stepping stone to a solving the crisis - and instead a just and lasting peace should be concluded.
+Mubarak added that the time had passed for talk on temporary solutions and borders - which has long been seen as a stepping stone to a solving the crisis - and instead a just and lasting peace should be concluded.

 "We want an end to settlement in occupied lands, including east Jerusalem," he was quoted by Reuters as saying, later calling on Israel to exhibit awareness "of the regional situation â€¦ [and] the dangers of losing the opportunity for peace."